 Upon arriving at the Sharan camping site, I was pleasantly surprised by the management.
 The atmosphere was inviting and uplifting.
 Resting chairs are available for soaking up the sun during cold winters.
 I noticed no litter, plastic bottles, or wrappers, which speaks highly of the cleanliness maintained there.
 Several dustbins are available for proper waste disposal, and I commend the administration for this initiative.

-My journey to Sharan Forest was nostalgic, as it reminded me of past travel adventures.
+My journey to Sharan Forest was nostalgic, reminding me of past travel adventures.
 From the dusty trails of Taobat to the perilous jeep ride to Fairy Meadows, and the ride through the massive pine trees of Ushu Forest to Saiful Malook, I recalled it all.

 The deadly expedition in Gol National Park and the rocky journey to Siri Paye also came flooding back.
 This 16 km trek to Sharan brought back memories of vibrant colors—gold, red, yellow, orange, and green.
 I felt both happy and sad; I was smiling yet teary, but one thing was clear—I cherish these experiences.

 With limited time, we set off for Manshi Peak after a quick 45-minute preparation with our water bottles and a bag of snacks.
 The hike is easy and suitable for beginners.
 The path is magnificent, with chinar trees adorned with golden-yellow leaves.
-Walking and chatting while breathing in the fresh, dust-free air, we enjoyed a pleasant trek free of trash and unpleasant odors.
+Walking and chatting while breathing in the fresh, dust-free air, we enjoyed a pleasant trek with no trash or unpleasant odors.
 I assure you, you will not forget to smile during this journey.

 After resting at a few stops, we finally reached Manshi Peak after a comfortable two-hour hike.
 This spot was truly a treasure.
-It boasted lush green grass, surrounded by towering snow-capped mountains and clouds overhead.
+It boasted lush green grass, towering snow-capped mountains, and clouds overhead.
 Although goat droppings filled most of the green area—something I had not encountered in my 26 years—I was able to overlook that and appreciate the beauty around me.

 There was a village situated on the lower side of Manshi.
 The residents kindly offered us tea, which we enjoyed with biscuits from our snack bags.
-After spending quality time at Manshi, we bid farewell with smiles and began our hike back to the campsite.
+After spending quality time at Manshi, we bid farewell with smiles and set off on our hike back to the campsite.

 On the way back, I found myself running, careful not to put too much pressure on my knees.
 A drizzle motivated us to pick up the pace, and we made it back in 55 minutes.
 The day concluded with a delightful bonfire and conversations with an adventurous family.
 Their stories provided the inspiration I needed at just the right moment.
 I realized that this journey would not be my last; I would continue to plan new adventures.